 Engine 229 Engine 1 was a 1984 E-One that was on loan to us from the PA Department of Conservation and Natural Resources.
 This particular engine was the first engine to respond when the space shuttle Challenger was lost due to an explosion.
 Due to pump issues, it was given back to DCNR in 2016 after a fairly short run at Mt Zion.

-Rescue 229-1 "Road Warrior" Demographics: 1995 International Rescue Pumper that was given to Mt Zion through the PA Department of Conservation and Natural Resources as military surplus.
+Rescue 229-1 "Road Warrior" A 1995 International Rescue Pumper was given to Mt Zion through the PA Department of Conservation and Natural Resources as military surplus.
 It was originally at Fort Indiantown Gap.
 It was sold in 2016 to a fire company in Argentina.

-1986 FMC 1500 gmp top mount pumper with a 500 gallon tank.
+1986 FMC The 1986 FMC was a 1500 GPM top mount pumper with a 500 gallon tank.
 This truck went out of service due to mechanical issues.

-Tanker 1 was 1988 Volvo White which was finally taken out of service when our 2009 Rosenbauer Mack Granite was placed into service.
-This truck had the capabilities of transporting 3000 gallons of water and had a 500 gpm pump.
-It was sold to Latona Trucking Company for construction use.
+1988 Volvo White Tanker 1 was an 1988 Volvo White which was finally taken out of service when our 2009 Rosenbauer Mack Granite was placed into service.
+This truck was capable of transporting 3000 gallons of water and had a 500 gpm pump.
+It was sold to Latona trucking Company for construction use.
+We understand that it has since been permanently retired.

 From the 156 to the 229

-This 1976 Ward LaFrance was in service for a short few years.
-This piece was purchased from Lehman Township and was in service until the FMC was placed into service.
+1976 Ward LaFrance This 1976 Ward LaFrance was in service with our department for a few short years.
+It had a 1250 gpm pump and a 500 gallon tank.
+The apparatus was purchased from Lehman Township and was in service until the FMC arrived.
 This truck is currently owned by a private collector.
-It had a 500 gallon tank and a 1250 gpm pump.

-Engine 7, an American LaFrance was purchased by our department from the West Pittston Hose Company #1 and was our primary engine for many years.
-It carried 500 gallons of water and could pump 1000 gpm.
+1983 American LaFrance Engine 7, as it was known by it's previous owner, West Pittston Hose Company #1, was our primary engine for a number of years.
+It carried 500 gallons and could pump 1000 gpm.

-The heart and soul of our department for many years was a 1967 Hahn with double Q2B sirens.
-It was purchased from Hummelstown, PA.
-Right after arriving at Mt Zion, it responded to its first of many fires.
-It had a 750 gallon tank with a 1250 gpm pump.
+1967 Hahn The heart and soul of our department for many years was the 1967 Hahn with double Q2B sirens.
+The Hahn, aka Slimer, was purchased from Hummelstown, PA.
+Within a few hours of arriving at Mt Zion, the Hahn responded to it's first of many fires.
+Slimer carried 750 gallons with its 1250 gpm pump.

-1956 Dodge brush truck...
-This Truck was returned to DCNR shortly before we received a military surplus Dodge 1 ton pickup from DCNR, which we converted to a brush truck.
+1956 Dodge This military surplus 1956 Dodge was utilized as our brush truck.
+It was returned to DCNR shortly before we received a newer 1978 Dodge 1-ton truck from DCNR, which we converted to a brush truck.

 Our First Engine

-1956 Ford engine, the original piece of the department.
-After many years of hard work and sweat, the Mt.
-Zion Bicentennial Volunteer Fire Company was established.
-This truck was placed into service.
-It may not have been much but it protected our town for many years.
+1956 Ford This 1956 Ford engine was one of the two original pieces of the department.
+After many years of hard work and sweat, the Mt Zion Bicentennial Volunteer Fire Company was established, this truck was placed into service.
+It may not have seemed like much, but it protected Harding for many years.

 Our First Tanker